neutron-project/form-bundle/Resources/doc/toggle_button.md

 Toggle button
 =============

-It is a jQuery toggle button.
+The toogle button is a jQuery widget.

 See [demo](http://jqueryui.com/button/#checkbox)